Roșia Montană protests: Concessions

-President Băsescu mentioned the possibility of having a national referendum regarding the Roșia Montană project, but later on he clarified that it's just a possibility, not that he's starting a referendum.
+President Băsescu mentioned the possibility of having a national referendum regarding the Roșia Montană project, but later on he clarified that it is just a possibility, not that he's starting a referendum.
 On 16 September, President Traian Băsescu asked Prime-Minister Ponta to withdraw the law from the Parliament, arguing that it has clauses that breach the constitution and predicting that, if it passes, it would be rejected by the Constitutional Court of Romania.

 On 9 September, Prime-Minister Victor Ponta predicted that the Romanian Parliament would reject the law and that the government would try to find other ways to increase jobs for that area.
 This news led to a fall of 48% of the shares of Gabriel Resources on the Toronto stock exchange and threats from the company to sue the Romanian state for damages of $4 billion if the law does not pass the Parliament.

 Nevertheless, PM Ponta changed his mind the following weeks, at first arguing that not doing the project "would not be a big loss for Romania" and a week later that it "would be a negative signal to foreign investors" and hence, "a catastrophe for Romania".

 Crin Antonescu, the leader of the National Liberal Party, announced that his party opposes the project.

 On 19 November, the Senate rejected the bill on Roșia Montană, in the form submitted by the Government.
 The Senate adopted with 119 votes "for", three votes "against" and six abstentions, the Report elaborated by the Special Parliamentary Commission on Roșia Montană Project, that proposed the rejection of the bill as passed by the Government.
 The commission recommended a new draft law for all mining in the area.